-The brigade was commanded at the Battle of Gettysburg by Colonel Charles S. Wainwright, a prosperous produce farmer from New York.
-Wainwright kept an diary of his Civil War years (A Diary Of Battle: The Personal Journals Of Colonel Charles S. Wainwright, 1861-1865) that was finally published in 1962.
-Filled with well written observations of the army’s battles and leaders, it is considered one of the best diaries to come out of the war.
+Colonel Charles S. Wainwright commanded the brigade at the Battle of Gettysburg.
+He was a prosperous produce farmer from New York.
+Wainwright kept a diary of his Civil War years (A Diary Of Battle: The Personal Journals Of Colonel Charles S. Wainwright, 1861-1865) that was finally published in 1962.
+It is filled with well written observations of the army’s battles and leaders and it is considered one of the best diaries to come out of the war.

 Army of the Potomac

 Maine 2d Battery B Six 3 Inch Rifles

 Capt.
 Greenleaf T. Stevens Lieut.
 Edward N. Whittier